Bhavikapoddar/Spotify/README.md

         /* --- Main Content Styling --- */
         .admin-main-content {
-            margin-left: 250px; /* Push content to the right of the sidebar */
+            margin-left: 250px; /* Pushes content to the right of the sidebar */
             padding: 40px;
             overflow-y: auto;
-            min-height: 100vh; /* Use min-height to ensure it fills the page */ }
+            min-height: 100vh; /* Ensures the content area takes up at least the full page height */ }

         .admin-main-content h2 {